rusthon/Rusthon/README.md

 Transpile from Python to Javascript, with specialized syntax for static types, and using [WebWorkers](https://github.com/rusthon/Rusthon/wiki/WebWorker-Syntax) and other extensions to the Python language like [mini-macros](https://github.com/rusthon/Rusthon/wiki/Macro-Functions)

-Mini-macros help you make your code more readable, and hide ugly API's like HTML DOM.
+Mini-macros help you make your code more readable, and hide ugly APIs like HTML DOM.
 note: you can use unicode for macro names.
 ```python
 with 𝕄 as "_=document.createElement(%s); _.setAttribute('id',%s); %s.appendChild(_)":